quarklang/QUARK/docs/proposal.md

 ```

 ######Quantum Registers
-We support quantum registers that take a size and an initial state.
-You can query a quantum register for its stats using `?`.
+Quantum registers are the essential containers for qubit states and entanglement.
+Our language (and simulator) supports two modes of a quantum register: dense and sparse mode.
+Note that they are used for simulation only.
+Please use sparse mode if you know in advance that your quantum state vector will have relatively few non-zero entries.

+Measuring a register, partially or totally, will force certain states to collapse probabilistically.
+A measurement is a non-reversible intrusive operation on a physical quantum computer, but our simulator supports an unrealistic mode of repeated measurement to facilitate simulation.

+The measurement operator is `?`, while the unrealistic non-destructive measurement is `?'`
 ```
-size = 5
+size = 5;
-qr1 = <size, 1> % dense quantum register with initial state 1
+% quantum register  construction qr1 = <size, 1>; % dense quantum register with initial state 1
-qr2 = <size, 0>' % sparse quantum register with initial state 0
+qr2 = <size, 0>'; % sparse quantum register with initial state 0

-qr1?1 % what does this return?
+% measurement
+q ?
+1; % measure a single qubit.
+Returns either 0 or 1
+q ?
+2:5; % measure qubit 2 to 4.
+Returns an integer from 0 to 31 that represents the resultant state.
+q ? :5; % from qubit 0 to 4.
+q ?
+3:; % from qubit 3 to the last qubit.
+q ?; % measure the entire register.
+The result will range from 0 to 2^size - 1

+% same as above, except that you can repeatedly measure without disrupting the quantum states.
+Use this mode with caution because it is unrealistic. q ?'
+1;
+q ?'
+5:;
+q ?';
 ```

 #####Control Flow